How to Keep a Kiddie Pool Clean All Summer Long

 Water test kit

-These easy-to-use water testing strips will analyze the chlorine level and pH of the kiddie pool (along with bromine and alkalinity, which you can ignore.)
-It's highly inadvisable to use chlorine, bleach, or any other chemical without a test kit at hand.
+It's highly inadvisable to use chlorine, bleach, or any other chemical in the pool without a test kit on hand.
+These easy-to-use water testing strips will analyze the chlorine level and pH of the kiddie pool (along with bromine and alkalinity, which you can disregard for small pools).

 How to add chemicals to a kiddie pool in 5 easy steps

-When using chemicals in a pool, it's super important to use the right amounts — “more is better” definitely doesn't apply to pool chemicals.
-Here's how to keep a kiddie pool clean with chemicals, in 5 easy steps.
+When using chlorine and other chemicals in a pool, it's super important to use the right amounts — “more is better” definitely doesn't apply to pool chemicals.
+Here's how to use chemicals to keep the kiddie pool clean.

 Step 1: Calculate how much of each chemical you need.